Skip to content

 A

-Fundus examination often reveals the following findings:
+Fundus examination often reveals the following findings.

 • Optic disc edema (early finding)

-• Optic disc atrophy (advanced finding)
+• Optic disc atrophy (advanced stage finding)

 • Choroidal folds

-In cases associated with NF1 (neurofibromatosis type 1), the following systemic findings are present:
+In cases associated with NF1 (neurofibromatosis type 1), the following systemic findings are present.

 • Café-au-lait spots: light brown patches on the skin

-• Cutaneous neurofibromas
+• Cutaneous neurofibroma

 CT findings:

-• Bending and tortuosity (kinking) of the optic nerve within the orbit
+• Bending and tortuosity (kinking) of the optic nerve within the orbit are observed

 • T1-weighted images: show low signal intensity

-• About 20-30% are associated with NF1 (neurofibromatosis type 1)1)
+• Approximately 20–30% of cases are associated with NF1 (neurofibromatosis type 1)1).

-• Optic glioma is the most common orbital lesion in NF1
+• Optic glioma is the most common orbital lesion in NF1.

 A